kim366/Juliapp/README.md

 * Passing around string values is not supported.
 * :warning: Using structs is dangerous.
 Do not trust user code!
 Bytes are merely being interpreted and the types must be compatible.
 Zero validity checking is done! :warning:
 * Requesting references to results instead of copies has to be specifically done with `.get<T>()`.
-* If you have multiple statements in a `jl::exec` call, the return value will be the result of the last statement.
+* If you have multiple statements in a `jl::eval` call, the return value will be the result of the last statement.

 ## API Documentation